Updated: 22 November, 2024

 Requirements driven testing

 More importantly though, you need to ensure you have a process in place for translating all requirements (including security requirements) into automated test cases.
-Here is an example of a unit test that checks that all user passwords should be at least 12 characters long.
+On the screenshot we provide an example of a unit test that checks that the session ID token is regenerated after a successful authentication (to prevent session fixation attacks).

 Feedback loops to and from other security practices